-Competency should be assessed in the workplace or simulated workpla ce environment in accordance with work practices and safety procedures.
+Competency should be assessed in the workplace or simulated workplace environment in accordance with work practices and safety procedures.

 Three levels of performance denote level of competency required to perform a task.
-These levels do not relate to the NCTVET Qualifications Framework.
+These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.

-Levels of Competency
+Levels of Competency Level 1.

-Level 1.
 Level 2.
-Level 3.

-Carries out established processes Makes judgement of quality using given criteria Manages process Selects the criteria for the evaluation process Establishes principles and procedures Evaluates and reshapes process Establishes criteria for evaluation
+Level 3. • Carries out established • Manages process • Establishes principles and processes • Selects the criteria for procedures • Makes judgement of the evaluation process • Evaluates and reshapes process quality using given criteria • Establishes criteria for evaluation